FelipeMezzarana/web_scraping/README.md

 # Web Scraping and Data Analysis

 This was my first Python project.
 My main goal was to apply some of what I had been studying for a while.
-Today, I see that a lot could have been written better (I need to make time to revisit the project), even so, during its development I not only learned a lot, but also fell in love with programming and the area of data science.
+Today, I see that a lot could have been written better (I need to make time to revisit the project), even so, during its development I not only learned a lot, but it also opened my eyes to many incredible possibilities of programming and the area of data science.
 Thus, I hope you enjoy it!